 Prevent You From Thinking Too Much

 “Tied to the overthinking factor, most individuals who are diagnosed with anxiety as a mental health disorder also experience high levels of perfectionism and compulsive behaviors that begin to drive their lives.”
 That is according to Wendy Iglehart MA, LCPC, LLC.
-The #1 advantage of distracting yourself with puzzles and other toys is that you can avoid overthinking.
+As read also in FamilyHype, the #1 advantage of distracting yourself with puzzles and other toys is that you can avoid overthinking.
 If truth be told, not everything that comes to our mind is worth thinking about.
 Some may give us eternal glory, but others may cause eternal damnation.
 Considering you are aware that your thoughts won’t bring you good at all, you should grab the first object that you can find and focus on it as if it’s the most exciting thing in the world.

 Stop Negative Thoughts From Coming